aspose-pdf/Aspose.PDF-Documentation/net/parsing/extract-vector-data-from-pdf/_index.md

     priority: 0.7
 ---

-## Extract Vector Data from PDF document
+## Access to Vector Data from PDF document

 Since the the 24.2 release, Aspose.PDF for .NET library allows vector data extraction from a PDF file.
 The next code snippet creates a new Document object using some input data, initializes a 'GraphicsAbsorber'(the GraphicsAbsorber returns the vector data) to handle graphic elements, and then visits the second page of the document to extract and analyze these elements.